RobertKrawitz/OpenShift4-tools/README.md

 ## Cluster utilities

-- **oinst**: OpenShift 4.x installer wrapper, currently for AWS, GCE, and libvirt.
+- **oinst**: OpenShift 4.x IPI installer wrapper, currently for AWS, GCE, and libvirt.

   You may want to install kubechart